rohanraval526/AdColony-Android-SDK/README.md

 * Fixed NullPointerException that stopped ads from being served on Android Lollipop devices with the 3.3.7 and 3.3.8 SDKs.

-#### 3.3.7

-Please note that with the 3.3.7 SDK our native shared object (.so) libraries are no longer used.
-You can safely remove these when updating to 3.3.7 or later.

 Here is the link to the [release notes](https://github.com/AdColony/AdColony-Android-SDK-3/blob/master/CHANGELOG.md) for all the previous SDK versions and please check out the 3.3 SDK [integration tips](https://www.adcolony.com/blog/2018/02/22/reaching-new-heights-sdk-3-3/).

 ## Getting Started